 Homeowners must currently use a non-EPA certified wood stove (manufactured prior to 1988) or non-certified hydronic heater (also known as an outdoor wood boiler, manufactured prior to 2015) as a primary or significant source of heat in the homeowner’s primary residence.

 Vouchers are valid at approved Participating Retailers only.
 Refer to “Approved Retailers List.”

-Homeowners must agree to trade in the old non-certified wood appliance and replace with a new Energy Star certified gas furnace or EPA certified wood stove, hydronic heater, pellet stove or gas stove.
+Homeowners must agree to trade in the old non-certified wood appliance and replace with a new Energy Star certified gas furnace, geothermal, or EPA certified wood stove, hydronic heater, pellet stove or gas stove.

 Coal and cook stove replacements are not eligible for the program.